JFLarvoire/today/README.md

 * Shortened date format: [+YY]YYMMDD[HH[MM[SS]]]
    * This is the original format supported by today, with just numbers.
 Prepend a '+' if specifying the century.

-Use option -? or -h to display a detailed help screen for each program.
+All programs and scripts have an option -? or -h to display a detailed help screen.

 ### History